 When you activate this feature after brewing your coffee, it takes approximately 10-20 seconds after it’s fully done brewing until it stops the drip.

 Now, this feature is undoubtedly better than other coffee machines that don’t have it, as it removes the need to put a paper towel or cloth on the bottom while you pull the carafe to avoid burning the warming plate.

 It does work, and pretty well, if you wait a few seconds longer before pulling out your cup of coffee.
 It’s also the only part of the machine that doesn’t feel as premium as the rest of it.

-The freshness timer is a pretty handy and useful feature that we use all the time, however, there is one con about it—it’s not entirely accurate.
+The freshness timer is a pretty useful feature that we use all the time, however, there is one con about it—it’s not entirely accurate.